How Parents With PTSD Can Talk to Their Children About Their Symptoms

 - Sadness and depression because of the situation

-In rare cases, some children may start to experience their parents symptoms in nightmares, by thinking about their parents’ trauma when they should be concentrating on school, or other things.
+In rare cases, some children may start to experience their parents' symptoms in nightmares, thinking about their parents’ trauma when they should be concentrating on school or other things.
 In extreme cases, discipline problems or withdrawal from family and friends may occur.

 The U.S. Department of Veterans Affairs characterizes many children of parents with PTSD as falling into these categories: